 Ready to get a free quote?

-There are two types of credit — secured and unsecured, read more about how they differ below.
+There are two types of credit lines — secured and unsecured, read more about how they differ below.

 A secured line of credit means it’s secured with an asset.
 Should you not pay your credit back in full, the lender could take your asset as collateral.